 1. The maturity of credit extended under the marginal lending facility shall be overnight.
-For counterparties participating directly in TARGET2, the credit shall be repaid on the next day on which: (a) TARGET2; and (b) the relevant SSSs are operational, at the time at which those systems open.
+The credit shall be repaid on the next day on which TARGET is open.

-2. The interest rate remunerating the marginal lending facility shall be announced in advance by the Eurosystem and shall be calculated as a simple interest rate based on the actual/360 day-count convention.
-The interest rate applied to the marginal lending facility is referred to as the marginal lending facility rate.

-3. Interest under the marginal lending facility shall be payable together with repayment of the credit.
+- 2. The interest rate remunerating the marginal lending facility shall be announced in advance by the Eurosystem and shall be calculated as a simple interest rate based on the actual/360 day-count convention.
+The interest rate applied to the marginal lending facility is referred to as the marginal lending facility rate. - 3.
+Interest under the marginal lending facility shall be payable together with repayment of the credit.